Jack Fox (actor): Career

-In 2019 Fox was cast in Sky Atlantic's Riviera (2019), which smashed records for their biggest debut series ever.
-He played Nico Eltham, a psychopathic megalomaniac, opposite Juliet Stevenson, Will Arnett, and Julia Stiles leading to him being the cover star for Rollacoaster's Autumn/Winter 2020 edition.
+In 2019 Fox was cast in Sky Atlantic's Riviera (2019), starring opposite Juliet Stevenson, Will Arnett, and Julia Stiles which smashed records for their biggest debut series ever.
+He played Nico Eltham, a psychopathic megalomaniac, bringing a "chilling sophistication" to the role that The Telegraph noted for its "mesmerising intensity" with his portrayal being met with widespread acclaim.
+Critics praised his performance as "one of the standout elements of the series." with The Independent highlighting Fox's ability to convey complexity, stating, "Jack Fox excels in making Nico Eltham a character to both fear and, in some peculiar way, root for," leading to him being the cover star for Rollacoaster's Autumn/Winter 2020 edition.